meaniebeanie22/meaniebeanie22.github.io/chapters/the-jolly-boats-last-trip.md

 one’s clothes, but not entirely fitted for a man of war.

-With all this in our minds, we waded ashore as fast as we could, leaving behind us the poor jolly-boat and a good half of all our powder and provisions.
+With all this in our minds, we waded ashore as fast as we could, leaving behind us the poor [:jolly-boat](https://en.wikipedia.org/wiki/Jolly_boat) and a good half of all our powder and provisions.

+# :x gunlock
+The part of a musket that has all the complicated working parts, mainly the striker, pan, and the tube to the chamber - these all being heavily susceptible to rust and debris.
+# :x grayescaped
+Gray was one of the mutineers, before he was hurt by LJS and given the boot.
+# :x piratesnow
+They used to be called mutineers.
+Stevenson now choosing the term 'pirates' shows that he wants to put them in a poor light, and how they have developed throughout this part of the story.